itsakash-real/Trading-Bot-on-Binance-Futures-Testnet/README.md

 https://github.com/user-attachments/assets/197227f5-3c1f-431b-9c3a-421007025e83

-# Trading Bot for Binance Futures Testnet (USDT-M)

-Click the image above to watch the demo.

 This project is a command-line trading bot built in Python for the Binance Futures Testnet (USDT-M).
 The bot allows users to place both MARKET and LIMIT orders through a simple CLI interface while handling authentication, request signing, input validation, precision management, and logging automatically.

 ## Prerequisites